anikdakua03/Many-In-One/README.md

 3. Next Added those two image in the CGP's **Artifact Registry**, so that I can use those two image for creating a service which will be running on **Cloud Run**.

 > There are steps where we can set up our environment variable in cloud run.
+> > Project [live URL](https://manyinone-gq6db2ujvq-ue.a.run.app) may not work due to expiration of billing.

 ## Steps to run locally :